Presidency of George W. Bush: AIDS relief

 Shortly after taking office, Bush pledged $200 million to The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Finding this effort insufficient, Bush assembled a team of experts to find the best way for the U.S. reduce the worldwide damage caused by the AIDS epidemic.
 The experts, led by Anthony S. Fauci, recommended that the U.S. focus on providing antiretroviral drugs to developing nations in Africa and the Caribbean.
 In his State of the Union message in January 2003, President Bush outlined a five-year strategy for global emergency AIDS relief, the President's Emergency Plan For AIDS Relief.
 With the approval of Congress, Bush committed $15 billion to this effort, which represented a huge increase compared to funding under previous administrations.
 Near the end of his presidency, Bush signed a re-authorization of the program that doubled its funding.
 By 2012, the PEPFAR program provided antiretroviral drugs for over 4.5 million people.

-International trips

-Bush made 48 international trips to 72 countries (in addition to visiting the West Bank) during his presidency.

-He visited six continents: Africa, Asia, Australia, Europe, North America, and South America.
-On one of his two trips to Sub-Saharan Africa, he visited three of the poorest countries in the world: Liberia, Rwanda, and Benin.
-He was the first sitting president to visit: Albania, Bahrain, Benin, Estonia, Georgia, Iraq, Lithuania, Mongolia, Qatar, Slovakia, Sweden, and the United Arab Emirates.
-Bush also made a secret trip to Iraq on Thanksgiving Day 2003 to dine with the troops.
-His father had made a similar visit to the U.S. troops in Saudi Arabia in 1990.
-On November 15–20, 2006, Bush made the third round the world presidential flight (after Johnson and Nixon).

-The number of visits per country where he travelled are: